JuanIrache/gopro-telemetry/readme.md

 - Interpret FACE by default
 - Update description on github and package
-- Is device array of numbers or array of strings?
 - Merge more than one video file

 ## Maybe To-Do